marcelomonier/langchain_and_youtube/README.md

 3. Commit your changes.
 4. Open a pull request (PR) for this repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for more details (if present).

 ---

 <sub>**Note**: Make sure the YouTube video has subtitles (automatic or creator-provided) to successfully retrieve the transcript.</sub>